 Join Date: Jul 2008

-When the RX-V457 is getting stereo on that input, its diaplay says "Neo:6 Music."
+When the RX-V457 is getting stereo on that input, its display says "Neo:6 Music."

-However, when it's getting DD 5.1, the RX-V457's display automatically changes to say "Dolby Digital" and displays a grid of speaker icons in the front left, center, front right, left and right surrounds, and a sixth icon for the subwoofer.
+However, when it's getting DD 5.1, the presence of that codec overrides my selection of matrix decoder (because it's unnecessary when there's discrete 5.1 present), and the RX-V457's display automatically changes to say "Dolby Digital" and displays a grid of speaker icons in the front left, center, front right, and the left and right surround positions, with a sixth icon for the subwoofer.

 I don't think there's any ambiguity there about what's going on.

 If your Pioneer VSX-519V is detecting and decoding DD 5.1 coming in on the optical cable, that would seem to be clear evidence that your FireTV is putting it out as well.

 Incidentally, this is the second FireTV that I've had - I returned the first one in frustration over getting the 1080p icon to display.
 This one behaves exactly the same in all respects - I solved the 1080p problem by relocating my cablemodem from by my PC upstairs to the room with the Fire and using my MOCA link (over coax) between the two locations to instead provide internet to my PC upstairs, since top speed is less necessary to the PC than the Fire.

 PS For a while, I thought that setting the Fire to output DD rather than DD+ might have been why I couldn't get 1080p, since I had always been restricted to 720 through my old Roku with DD optical output.